 Many of the symptoms noted above are also related to how the brain and body communicate.
 If the atlas vertebra (C1) becomes misaligned, it can lead to pressure on the brainstem, reduced blood flow to the brain, and poor cerebrospinal fluid drainage.
 These conditions can lead to many or all of the symptoms connected to fibromyalgia.

 If you are experiencing fibromyalgia symptoms, especially if you have a history of head or neck trauma (car accident, sports injury, slip and fall, domestic abuse, etc.), contact an upper cervical chiropractor near you.
-A gentle adjustment of the atlas may be the first step toward better overall health.
-In some case studies, patients have seen fibromyalgia symptoms completely resolve.
+A gentle adjustment of the atlas may be the first step toward better overall health and lasting fibromyalgia relief.
+Above all, patients have seen fibromyalgia symptoms completely resolve in some case studies.
 This chiropractic subspecialty may provide the long-term relief you have been searching for.